 Soil Amendment is one among many carbon removal methods

 The IPCC1 defines carbon dioxide removal (CDR)as anthropogenic activities that remove CO2 from the atmosphere and durably store it in geological, terrestrial or ocean reservoirs, or in products.

 At Puro.earth we are committed to REMOVING as MUCH CO2 as we can, as FAST as we can, for as LONG duration as we can to fight the climate crisis NOW, in the 2020’s.

 We are technology-neutral and bringing to the market methodologies for carbon removal in all IPCC defined types.
-This time we are glad to announce the Soil Amendment Carbon Removal Methodology, which comes in addition to current methodologies for wooden building elements with a durability of more than 50 years, biochar with a durability of hundreds of years, as well as carbonated building elements and geologically stored carbon (BECCS and DACS) which have thousands of years of permanence.
+This time we are glad to announce the Soil Amendment Carbon Removal Methodology, which comes in addition to current methodologies for bio-based construction materials with a durability of more than 50 years, biochar with a durability of hundreds of years, as well as carbonated building elements and geologically stored carbon (BECCS and DACS) which have thousands of years of permanence.

 Image 1: Puro.earth current carbon removal methodologies in red and how they match to the IPCC definition for carbon removal.

 How do we know how long the carbon remains stored in the soil?